timarkh/tsakorpus/docs/input_format.md

 ## Input JSON format
 A corpus which can be indexed by tsakorpus is a collection of JSON or gzipped JSON files structured according to the rules described below.
 The corpus may contain any number of files scattered across a file system subtree starting with ``corpus/%your_corpus_name%``.
+The files must be stored in UTF-8 without BOM.

 Each JSON file stores a dictionary representing one corpus document.
 Each dictionary should have the following keys: